-151. Which SAS function below returns an argument with leading blanks moved to the end of the value?
+151. Which SAS function below returns an argument with

 1. RIGHT